markjaniczak/OzBargainBot/README.md

-# BenaudBot
+# OzBargainBot
-A cricket commentary bot for slack.
+A bot for sending a simplified feed from ozbargain.com.au to slack

 ## Instructions